 (i) Surpasses (ii) Secrets

-Read the following passage carefully and answer the questions given below: (1 X 5 = 5 Marks)
+Read the following comprehension passage for the Class 8 exam carefully and answer the questions given below: (1 X 5 = 5 Marks)

 This is the story of one of the most amazing incidents of my life.
 It was out of the ordinary, something almost supernatural that happened to me.
 Let me tell you what happened.